2021 Laptop Program Information

 If my Design Laptop Program laptop breaks, what do I do?

 We have a full-time technician and coordinator dedicated to supporting the laptop program.
-Mitch Versteeg is available to help troubleshoot and resolve software problems, arrange hardware-related repairs, re-install programs, or whatever might be necessary to return your computer to working condition.
-His contact information is included at the end of this letter.
+Lieb Chol is available to help troubleshoot and resolve software problems, arrange hardware-related repairs, re-install programs, or whatever might be necessary to return your computer to working condition.
+His contact information is included at the end of this page.

 What if I drop my machine or it is stolen?